-Actions can be divided into 2 categories: selfish and selfless.
+Actions can be divided into 2 tags: selfish and selfless.
 Conventional business is selfish.
 The purpose is to increase the bottom line.
 But that one-dimensional approach to capitalism doesn’t capture the multi-dimensional reality of human experience.

 I wrote a post about this before, but when a Nobel Peace Prize winner says it, the audience is slightly more willing to subscribe to the notion.

 Measures of credit worthiness are dysfunctional.